daisy-model/daisy/test/README.md

         bash generate_baseline.sh <path-to-daisy-binary> uzrect-mollerup daisy/soil/transport

 4. Verify baseline output and delete any files that should not be compared, e.g. daisy.log

+## Coverage
+There are scripts for generating coverage reports

+### Coverage from dai system tests
+Run `test/coverage/dai_system_test_coverage.sh` from the build directory.
+This will run all dai system tests and summarize how they cover all source files.

+Use `test/coverage/dai_system_test_coverage_detals.sh` to generate a detailed coverage report for a subset of the codebase.
+For example, to get a detailed report for all files under `daisy/bioclimate` you would do

+    test/coverage/dai_system_test_coverage_detals.sh bioclimate

+### Coverage from C++ unit tests
+Run `test/coverage/cxx_unit_test_coverage.sh` from the build directory.
+This will run all C++ unit tests and summarize how they cover the corresponding source files.
+The summary is stored in `test/coverage/cxx-unit-tests/coverage.html` and contains annotated source code.